-- Aspects of German-speaking society - · Artistic culture in the German-speaking world - Multiculturalism in German-speaking society - Aspects of political life in German-speaking society - Describing a film and a book: Techniques on writing about a German film and book
+- Artistic culture in the German-speaking world - Multiculturalism in German-speaking society - Aspects of political life in German-speaking society - Describing a film and a book: Techniques on writing about a German film and book

 Two hours each day will be devoted to the various aspects of German grammar and translation which cause most difficulty.
 These will include: verb tenses; use of indicative and subjunctive; conditional and "if" clauses; use of infinitive; passive; pronouns; articles; adjectives; adverbs and prepositions.